OfficeDev/O365-ASPNETMVC-Start/README.md

 	![](http://i.imgur.com/TzXIlut.png)

   5. Copy just the identifier value and return to the sample solution.
-In Solution Explorer expand the Utils folder and open SettingsHelper.cs.
-  6. Add your tenant ID to the _authority field.
+  6. Add your tenant ID to the ida:TenantID key in the web.config.
 It should look similar to this:
-	 `private static string _authority = "https://login.windows.net/g80f86bc-4df0-8wxb-cf96-673d5bca01ad";`
+	 `<add key="ida:TenantID" value="d10f81ac-2de0-4eaf-af91-393d1bdaf17d"/>`
   7. You are now ready to build the project.

 Note: If you are deploying to a production tenant, you will need to ask your tenant admin for the tenant identifier.